 The Operations Manager enables the President and other managers to work more efficiently by managing administrative work related to the scope of the managers’ responsibilities.
 The position requires proactivity and the ability to work autonomously as well as in a team setting.
-The Operations Manager will have the ability to work independently on projects, from conception to completion, and must be able to work under pressure at times to handle a wide variety of activities and confidential matters with discretion.
+The Operations Manager must be able to work under pressure at times to handle a wide variety of activities and confidential matters with discretion.

 Talk to us about your tech stack.